 Once they get comfortable with the standing position, you will want to teach them how to get over objects.
 To start, find an object on the trail that might be challenging for your kid to ride over.
 Please take a minute to show them where to ride to get over it.
 Have them back up, get a moving start, and run at the object.
 You can be a safety net by standing over that object if it doesn’t go too well.
 Reach out, straighten them out, and congratulate their try.
 If your trails don’t have an excellent place to practice this, you can build an obstacle with a pair of two-by-fours and some lengths of PVC (see picture below).

 Short and sweet

 Please do your best to keep it fun.
-Pack treats, snacks and drinks, and take a lot of breaks.
+Pack treats, snacks, and drinks, and take a lot of breaks.
 If a section of trail was super fun, turn around and do it again.
 Keep the pace slow and have fun.
 If you meet a puppy, stop and pet it.
 Do anything you can to keep it fun, and a big part of that is keeping it short.
-Rides over an hour can start to wear out new riders and take some of the joy out of it.
+Rides over an hour can start to wear out new riders and take some of the joy out.
 And regardless of the duration, be sure to encourage the things they did well.